json-api-dotnet/JsonApiDotNetCore/docs/usage/resources/attributes.md

 }
 ```

-## Public name
+## Name

-There are two ways the public attribute name is determined:
+There are two ways the exposed attribute name is determined:

 1. Using the configured [naming convention](~/usage/options.md#custom-serializer-settings).

-2. Individually using the attribute's constructor
+2. Individually using the attribute's constructor.
 ```c#
 public class Person : Identifiable
 {